 After the initial acupuncture and skin needling treatment, you will enjoy a jade stone facial treatment using organic anti-aging serum, to further tone and relax the muscles in the face.
 To round off your session you will receive a soothing neck and head reflexology massage.

 Sessions will address energy blockages throughout the system, often leaving you feeling refreshed and revitalised with a heightened sense of well-being, certainly the best part of a treatment!
 Each session is cumulative and will build on the last.
-You may detect small changes after the first treatment and may notice changes after several treatments.
+You may detect small changes after the first treatment and more lasting changes after several sessions.

 Cautions of treatment and potential side effects